The Legend of the Raven Who Stole the Light

 Then that of the moon.

-He launched himself towards the roof of the house, went through the smoke from the hearth, and flew off into the still dark sky.
+He soared towards the roof of the house, passed through the smoke of the hearth, and flew into the still dark sky.

 But it was too late.